Unfolding-Machines/pumc-info-hub/docs/game-concepts.md

 An Oracle is a tool for answering questions and generating inspiration.
 Oracles can be simple (yes/no), complex ([Random Tables](../random-tables.md)), or narrative ([Oracles](oracles.md)).
 Learn more in the [Oracles](oracles.md) section.

 ## Scene
 A Scene is a narrative unit—an event, conversation, or action sequence.
 Scenes are often created or changed by Plot Beats.
-See the [Quick-Start Guide](quick-start-guide.md) for examples.

 ## Plot Track
 A Plot Track is the structure of your story, divided into beats.
 It helps you organize your adventure and see your progress.
 See the [Plot Tracks](plot-tracks.md) page for details.